 The 3,492MW Ertan hydropower plant set several records during its ten-year construction phase

 Yangtze River New Energy Development, established by China Three Gorges Project Corporation (CTGPC), is responsible for the project management of the Xiangshui wind farm.
 The environmental impact assessment (EIA) of the demonstration project was approved by the Jiangsu Environmental Protection Bureau in 2007.
 Installation of a generating unit and a 2MW offshore testing wind turbine was successfully concluded in 2009.

 The project was authorised by the National Development and Reform Commission in 2013.

-ABB will provide 220kV offshore substation for the Xiangshui wind farm under the agreement with China Three Gorges New Energy Corp.
-The company will also supply primary electric equipment including 220kV transformers, medium-high voltage SF6 gas insulated switchgear, and 220kV cable terminal and ancillary systems.
+ABB will provide a 220kV offshore substation for the Xiangshui wind farm under the agreement with CTGPC.
+The company will also supply primary electric equipment including 220kV transformers, medium-high voltage SF6 gas insulated switchgear and 220kV cable terminal and ancillary systems.